Big, bold & beautiful roses

 Rambler. very ( possibly scary) vigorous grower with shiny green leaves and very large, semi double pure white flowers.
 Repeats.sold out

 Climbing Tea.
 Lovely creamy pink blooms with a heavenly scent.
 Very hardy and a vigorous climber but well behaved.
-A classic that fully deserves its reputation. available soon
+A classic that fully deserves its reputation. available now

 An old rose found growing in my centenarian auntie’s garden in Mt Eden.
 A well behaved climber with china characteristics but nearly thornless.
 China red, semi double flowers that repeat all year round when established.
 Not available this season